jmvldz/engine-builder/README.md

 ## License

-This project is licensed under the same license as the original CodeMonkeys project.
+This project is licensed under the same license as the original SWE-bench project.